Honesty…let us work on it with all our malice and love.

 An overview of current trends in online identity, offering various contexts and philosophical models for defining and judging identity.
 (June 29, 2006).

-A summary of the legal, business, and technological state of reputation, identity, and privacy (December 16, 2007, also available in an Estonian translation).
+A summary of the legal, business, and technological state of reputation, identity, and privacy (December 16, 2007).

 A speculative essay on new media emerging in the early 21st century, and their effect on society (October 8, 2006, later revised in light of public comments).